Bret Edward Barberie

 Bret Barberie played in the majors for six seasons, getting into nearly 500 games.

 Bret played second base in college for the University of Southern California before he was selected in the 7th round of the 1988 amateur draft by the Montreal Expos; he had been drafted three times previously but stayed to finish college.
-He eventually signed with scout Kevin Malone, but kept his amateur status and played for the US Team which won the unofficial gold medal at the 1988 Seoul Olympics.
+He eventually signed with scout Kevin Malone, but kept his amateur status and played for the US Team which won the 1988 Seoul Olympics (baseball was not yet a medal event).
 He also played for Team USA in the 1988 Baseball World Cup, going 2 for 4 with a double, RBI and 4 runs as a backup infielder.
 He began his professional career the next year with the West Palm Beach Expos in the Class A Florida State League, where he was an all-star shortstop.
 Moved back to second base, he had an excellent season for the Double A Jacksonville Expos in 1990: as the team's leadoff hitter, he recorded 112 hits and drew 86 walks in 133 games.

 Barberie was first called up to the majors in June 1991, but was used sparingly, only coming to bat 20 times in his first month with the Expos, before being sent back down to the Triple A Indianapolis Indians.
 He was called back for good on August 2nd and went on a torrid hitting streak until the end of the season: from that point on, he hit .371.
 In his first game back on August 2 , he hit a home run batting left-handed against Danny Cox of the Philadelphia Phillies in the 3rd inning, and added another batting right-handed against Wally Ritchie in the 7th; only Tim Raines had performed this feat for the Expos before him.
 On September 8th , he started a triple play at third base in the 9th inning to clinch a win against the Cincinnati Reds.
 In a year where everything that could go wrong for the Expos did, Barberie was one of the few bright spots.